imshubhangisingh/SQL-Data-Analysis-US-Retail-stores/first.md

 ![image](SQL_imgs/Img_5.1.png)

-**INSIGHT - ** There is a late delivery of max 189 days and there are several orders having this late delivery.
+**INSIGHT :** There is a late delivery of max 189 days and there are several orders having this late delivery.
-**RECOMMENDATIONS - ** we can analyze the reason for the late delivery and give the correct estimated_delivery_date to the customer.
+**RECOMMENDATIONS :** we can analyze the reason for the late delivery and give the correct estimated_delivery_date to the customer.

 ![image](SQL_imgs/Img_5.1.1.png)

-**INSIGHT**- After sorting data by Delivery_time we can see there is an order which is delivered on the same day or in 1 day.
+**INSIGHT :** After sorting data by Delivery_time we can see there is an order which is delivered on the same day or in 1 day.
 **RECOMMENDATIONS-** We can encourage these customers to give good reviews on our online platform or in google my business.

 **5.2 Analysing time_to_delivery & diff_estimated_delivery.
 Formula for the same given below:**